Saturday, November 23, 2024

 It’s All About Amortization

 In the early days, customers had two choices.
 Buy the equipment outright or arrange their own financing.
 Buying created a capital expense, which for most corporate accountants is a bad thing.
-Financing was a chicken-and-egg proposition.
+Financing was a chicken-and-egg h5proposition.
 You had to have business to receive financing and you had to have the equipment to get the business.

 So, companies like Xerox started leasing equipment.
 This was good for customers because in most cases, leases could be recorded as an operating expense, which accountants like.
 Also, if you leased the equipment for five or six years, the monthly payment became pretty affordable.
 And finally, because companies like Xerox financed their equipment internally, approval was easy.
 That mattered a lot in the early 90’s when credit was tight.
 It also significantly reduced the risk for entrepreneurs.